.

 compact.noun,.plural.compacts

-an agreement or a covenant; pact; to form or make by close union or conjunction; an agreement between two or more parties, states, etc.; a contract; to bargain
+an agreement or a covenant; a pact; to form or make by close union or conjunction; an agreement between two or more parties, states, etc.; a contract; to bargain

 compact, compacted, compacting, compacts.verbs